Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

 * Testing

-    * I have tested this website in different browsers: Chrome, Edge and Firefox.
+    * I have tested this game in different browsers: Chrome, Edge and Firefox.

+    * The game results given are always correct.

+    * The header, instructions, game buttons and results are all easy to read and understand.

     * This project is responsiveness, colors contrast well and functions on all standard screen sizes using devtools device toolbar.

-    * Navigation, header, about us, crafts and contact page are all readable and easy to understand.

-    * The contact us form works and includes required fields, will only accept an email address in the email field and the submit button works.

-    * The contact us form redirects the user to a thank you message when the contact form us submitted.

 * Validator Testing